Merkoba/Meltdown/arguments.md

 By default when you start the program with an input

-it will smartly check if it should re-use and empty tab or make a new one.
+it will smartly check if it should re-use an empty tab or make a new one.

-If you disable this, it will always use the last tab.
+If you disable this, it will always use the last tab even if not empty.